CuzSai/Ascendant/Feedback_Ascendant_SteamNextFest_Beta.md

 &nbsp;&nbsp;&nbsp;&nbsp;[6.3 Carrier Ability](#63-carrier-ability)<br>
 [7.
 Feedback of new players](#7-feedback-of.new-players)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;[7.1 l600f](#71-l600f)<br>
-&nbsp;&nbsp;&nbsp;&nbsp;[7.2 xmorty_y](#72-xmorty_y)<br>
-&nbsp;&nbsp;&nbsp;&nbsp;[7.3 testudoferus](#73-testudoferus)<br>
 [8.
 Conclusion](#8.-conclusion)<br>

+## 0. Introduction
+In this Feedback, i mostly talk about Balancing Issues though with some focus on the more important stuff, mostly in [1.
+General Feedback](#1-general-feedback) and [8.
+Conclusion](#8.-conclusion).

 ## 1. General Feedback
 (This was also mentioned by Aidan briefly) I feel like a lot of things that are pretty hard to find on your own aren't explained anywhere a normal person would look.
 Though there is a codex page on the events as an example, most people who tried this beta for the first time or didn't have an insider introduction didn't even know some of these events existed.
 I don't even think the Codex Page is introduced to the new player.

 One more thing on a general notice.
 The communication this beta was absolutely horrendous, ChaosCash brought this to my attention mostly.
 The early start, of course it was kinda nice, but it was scuffed at the same time, and the sudden end of top dogs.
 These things could easily be announced earlier with better communication.
 Obviously i'm not gonna point fingers because i don't know where it failed, but due to my regular conversations with the Community Managers that normally put out these announcements, i don't think its to much of their fault.
-More than that i cant say and won't.
+Maybe it's still because some of the team is fairly new, but this should just not be happening.
+More than that i can't really say.

 ## 2. Event Feedback
 In my opinion Events are a great part of Ascendant, though a lot of them are very unbalanced, i will try to not go as in depth for those who already got enough feedback from others like the EMP or else.
 Also the ones I did not list are pretty good balanced in my opinion.